SiyongZhu/complete-angular/README.md

 This is the tutorial from Udemy The Complete Angular Course: Beginner to Advanced

 **Install Angular to Mac**
-I have some issue install angular on Mac, follow the steps in here to resolve installation issues
+I have some issue install angular on Mac, follow the steps in here to resolve installation issues (This issue is resolved after macOS 10.15)

 First, download node js package from node js website, install to Mac Then run the following commands